 Finally, Splinter Cell is making a grand return to reintroduce fans to Sam Fisher.
 However, it isn’t clear when the Third Echelon operative will be making his comeback.
 As producer Matt West commented on December 15, 2021, “we're still in the very earliest stages of development.”
 Ubisoft Toronto is also in the process of hiring (opens in new tab) to develop the game, meaning it could be a long while before we get our hands on the remake.

-That said, it makes sense for Splinter Cell to make a fitting return in November 2022, as the series will be celebrating its 20th anniversary since the launch of 2002’s Splinter Cell.
+It makes sense for Splinter Cell to make a fitting return in November 2022, as the series will be celebrating its 20th anniversary since the launch of 2002’s Splinter Cell.
 Ubisoft isn’t exactly known for its fast turnarounds when it comes to developing remakes, though.
 Back in September 2020, Ubisoft announced a Prince of Persia: Sands of Time remake that was initially set to release on January 21, 2021.
 Over a year later, we have yet to see the Prince in action.

 Interestingly, Ubisoft Toronto already has experience with the stealth-shooter, as it developed the latest game in the series: 2013’s Blacklist.
 While it was received very well, it failed to meet Ubisoft’s sales expectations (via Eurogamer).
 Regardless, with Ubisoft Toronto knowing what makes a great Splinter Cell and having the foundation of the first game, this could speed up the development process.
 Of course, this is all speculation, as we have yet to hear an official release date.